How to start

 How to print

 one that has to be printed as shell (wings - left image) - 0% infill and no horizontal surfaces (thickness of the shell is one layer).
 Only this way you can achieve required weight of the plane.

 You can use any material you like, the limitation is high temperature from the iron when covering assembled parts.
 Heat from the iron can deform the parts.
 Although I was not able to damage any parts and I tried to cover with foil many materials (ABS, PLA ...), please test film covering on you testing part as you may use different material than I do.

-Another goal when designing KRAGA models was to use minimal or no support during printing.
+One of the goals when designing KRAGA models is to use minimal or no support during printing.
 Removing support after printing is big pain and you can easily destroy your part.
 That is the reason why you should use default orientation of all parts during printing.
 There are only two parts from whole plane which require support, these are from plane fuselage and are printed as solid.
 The rest of the plane should be support-free.